I love reading, writing, and expressing myself in fiction and nonfiction forms.

 Elie spoke softly, so softly in fact that Maren found herself leaning toward him so she could hear him better.

-“We are going to let you in on a confidential matter.
+“We're going to let you in on a confidential matter.
 Do you promise to keep to yourself this conversation and further conversations related to this matter?”
 Elie said.

 “Simon has flown earlier this week from Lebanon where he is currently positioned.
 He is part of the Maronites community there.
-The head of the Maronite Catholic Church who is our leader asked him to recover the document from you, and to find out what you know and if you have taken any action since you came into its possession.”
+The head of the Maronite Catholic Church who is our leader asked him to recover the document from you, and to find out what you know and if you've taken any action since you came into its possession.”
 Elie continued, “He must report back to our leader.
 We want to find more information, but we also want to limit the number of people who know about this search.”

 “Simon and I will share with you what we know and will give you support where we can,” said Elie in his soft voice.
 “This will be kept between the three of us.
 Simon will continue to report regularly to our leader.
 There is a sense of urgency placed on this matter.
 Urgency and discretion are both required.
 Are you willing to help us?”